Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

   * Pair interviewers
   * Hold feedback until the end
   * Give feedback on the process too
+- [Have interviewers practice]:
+> Some teams calibrate new interviewers by having them shadow more experienced interviewers.
+After interviewers have shadowed a few interviews, the hiring team may ask them to “reverse shadow” where the new interviewer runs the interview and the experienced interviewer observes to provide feedback.

 ### Outils
 - cf. https://chezsoi.org/shaarli/?searchterm=&searchtags=Recruting+